-Raw agricultural products themselves generate income but there are many possible goods, services and experiences those products can be turned into through value-added thinking.
-Successful agritourism enterprises are forward-thinking and innovative.
-They creatively pair goods, develop useful services and create memorable experiences.
+Raw agricultural products generate income but they can be turned into many possible goods, services and experiences through value-added thinking.

 The Tlingit Kitchen: A Taste of Southeast Alaska, Alaska's Wildest Kitchen and the personal smoker of guide Johanna Dybdhal are excellent examples.
-Though these are agritourism experiences, the thread of hospitality and feeding guests is of great importance to the
+Though these are agritourism experiences, the thread of hospitality and feeding guests is of great importance to the Tlingit people.

-Tlingit.
 This is a modern experience, developed through centuries of experience.
-Additionally, the adventure and nature-related tour options provide unique experiences for guests at Icy Strait Point and highlight the importance Native foods and traditional food gathering.
+Additionally, the adventure and nature-related tour options provide unique experiences for guests at Icy Strait Point and highlight the importance of Native foods and traditional food gathering.

-Table 1 lists examples of how products and services were used to support other ventures.
+Table One lists examples of how products and services were used to support other ventures.
 What types of experiences could your agritourism program offer?
 Consider other types of agritourism ventures.
 Does your agritourism venture overlap with adventure tourism or culinary tourism?
 Or perhaps both, similar to Icy Strait Point.
-The tourism industry is rapidly growing and innovation is constantly occurring, creating an abundance of possibilities.

-Table 1: Ventures and value-added thinking Raw product/service >>>> Added-value Alaskan wilderness >>>> Used as grounds for ATVing and ziplining Locally caught Dungeness Crab >>>> Served at upscale cuisine dining experience at the Crab Station Restaurant Salmon graphic >>>> Placed on souvenirs in gift shop Harvesting seashore wild edibles >>>> Paired with fine dining meals Smoke house >>>> Used as demonstration prop
+Table One: Value-Added Thinking Raw product/service Added Value Alaskan wilderness >>>> Used as grounds for ATVing and ziplining Locally caught Dungeness Crab >>>> Served at upscale restaurant, the Crab Station Restaurant Salmon graphic >>>> Placed on souvenirs in gift shop Harvesting seashore wild edibles >>>> Paired with fine dining meals Smoke house >>>> Used as demonstration prop